 On August 4, 2021, our sponsor purchased an aggregate of 7,187,500 founder shares for a purchase price of \$25,000, or approximately \$0.003 per share.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+The number of founder shares outstanding was determined based on the expectation that the founder shares would represent 20% of the outstanding shares after this offering.
 On November 21, 2021, the sponsor surrendered 2,966,667 founder shares for cancellation for nominal consideration.
-Pala and Roth have committed to purchase 2,666,667 and 300,000 founder shares, respectively, in a private placement that will close simultaneously with the closing of this offering.
-On [], 2021, we entered into a securities subscription agreement with Roth, pursuant to which Roth will purchase 300,000 founder shares in a private placement that will close simultaneously with the closing of this offering.
-Additionally, on [], 2021, we entered into a securities subscription agreement with Pala, pursuant to which Pala will purchase 2,666,667 founder shares in a private placement that will close simultaneously with the closing of this offering.
+On December 14, 2021, we effected a share capitalization with respect to our Class B ordinary shares of 1,353,056, resulting in our sponsor holding 5,573,889 founder shares.
+Roth has committed to purchase 300,000 founder shares and 1,000,000 private placement warrants in a private placement that will close simultaneously with the closing of this offering.
+Additionally, Pala has committed to purchase 2,666,667 (or 2,751,111 shares if the underwriters' overallotment option is exercised in full) founder shares and 3,000,000 private placement warrants (or 3,095,000 private placement warrants if the underwriters' overallotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
 The founder shares to be issued to Roth are deemed underwriters' compensation by FINRA pursuant to FINRA Rule 5110 and are subject to the restrictions imposed by that rule.
-Up to 937,500 of the founder shares will be forfeited by our sponsor depending on the extent to which the underwriters' over-allotment is exercised.
+Up to 1,040,556 of the founder shares will be forfeited by our sponsor depending on the extent to which the underwriters' over-allotment is exercised.
 No founder shares acquired by Pala or Roth will be subject to any such forfeiture.

-Our sponsor, Pala, Cantor and Roth have committed to fund \$12,500,000 in the aggregate (or \$14,000,000 if the underwriters' over-allotment option is exercised in full) and purchase an aggregate of 12,500,000 private placement warrants (or 14,000,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
-Of this amount, our sponsor will purchase an aggregate of 6,500,000 private placement warrants (or 7,700,000 warrants if the underwriters' over-allotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants (whether or not the underwriters' over-allotment option is exercised).
-Cantor will purchase an aggregate of 2,000,000 private placement warrants (or 2,300,000 warrants if the underwriters' over-allotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants (whether or not the underwriters' over-allotment option is exercised).
+Our sponsor, Pala, Cantor and Roth have committed to fund \$14,500,000 in the aggregate (or \$16,300,000 if the underwriters' over-allotment option is exercised in full) and purchase an aggregate of 14,500,000 private placement warrants (or 16,300,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Of this amount, our sponsor will purchase an aggregate of 8,100,000 private placement warrants (or 9,445,000 warrants if the underwriters' over-allotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants (or 3,095,000 warrants if the underwriters' over-allotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants (whether or not the underwriters' over-allotment option is exercised).
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination.